-Copies of separate unaudited progress reports filed with the SCAQMD Board which detail the accomplishments during the fiscal year ended June 30, 2013 are available at the Hawthorne City Hall at 4455 W. 126th Street, Hawthorne, California 90250.
+Copies of separate unaudited progress reports filed with the SCAQMD Board which detail the accomplishments during the year ended June 30, 2014 are available at the Hawthorne City Hall at 4455 W. 126th Street, Hawthorne, California 90250.

-Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards
+Report of Independent Auditors on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards